bengrunfeld/study-notes/immutable-js.md

 Tony Hoare once said: I call it my billion-dollar mistake.
 It was the invention of the null reference in 1965.

+[source](http://sidburn.github.io/blog/2016/03/20/null-is-evil)

 One reason why `null` references are evil is that you cannot see if a function could return null or not.
 There are many others.

-[source](http://sidburn.github.io/blog/2016/03/20/null-is-evil)

 [source2](http://www.yegor256.com/2014/05/13/why-null-is-bad.html)

 So, let's just agree for the moment that `null` is bad.

+Nulls can creep into your code and cause havoc.
+E.g.

+    let user = {name: 'Ben'}

+    function greet(user) {
+        return `Hello there ${user.name}`
+    }

+    // Unintended mutation from another part of the app let getUser = (obj) => obj.userName //errors our, returns null user = getUser()                    // user is now null

+    greet(user)   // Uncaught TypeError: Cannot read property 'name' of null

 ## Enforcing Immutability by Convention